helgejo/BlackEagle/README.md

 BlackEagle
 ==========

-Group project in ING100 for group 1401
+Group project for group 1401